Quantum Altermagnetic Instability in Disordered Metals

+Thermodynamic and (Kubo-like) transport physical properties are then constructed from retarded and advanced correlation functions due to causality constraints.
+For this reason we will extend the replica space to an advanced/retarded space.
+In free systems, this implies adding to the otherwise real poles of Green and correlation functions a positive/negative small imaginary part $\pm i\eta$.

-The next step is to perform a Hubbard Stratonovitch transformation to convert the quartic interaction (\ref{scattprob}) into the coupling of a given fermionic bilinear with a replica matrix field $Q_{\alpha\beta}$.
+The next step is to perform a Hubbard-Stratonovich transformation to convert the quartic interaction (\ref{scattprob}) into the coupling of a given fermionic bilinear with a replica matrix field $Q_{\alpha\beta}\sim b^+_{\alpha}b_{\beta}$.
 The final step is to perform the functional integration over the fermionic variables, to obtain the effective action, at zero temperature,

 with